reactjs/react.dev/beta/src/pages/learn/managing-state.md

 </Sandpack>

+This might seem like a small change, but many bugs in React apps are fixed this way.

 <LearnMore path="/learn/choosing-the-state-structure">

-Read **[Choosing the State Structure](/learn/choosing-the-state-structure)** to learn how to make state updates easier and avoid common pitfalls.
+Read **[Choosing the State Structure](/learn/choosing-the-state-structure)** to learn how to design the state shape to avoid bugs.

 </LearnMore>